dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 - The CNCF Serverless workflow specification

 #### Hosting serverless workflows
 You can use the Dapr SDKs to build a new, portable SLWF runtime that leverages the Dapr sidecar.
 Usually, you can implement the runtime as a reusable container image that supports loading workflow definition files from Dapr state stores.

 The Dapr sidecar doesn’t load any workflow definitions.
 Rather, the sidecar simply drives the execution of the workflows, leaving all other details to the application layer.

+*NEED MORE CLARIFICATION ON THESE FEATURES*
+- Saving custom state values to Dapr state stores
+- “Activity” callbacks that execute non-orchestration logic locally inside the workflow pod.

 ## Try out the workflow API